-An Information Technology Engineer can expect recruitment from tech giants such as Amazon, Microsoft, Facebook, IBM and Apple to name a few as programmers, system administrators, system designers, system analysts and many more, making it an attractive field.
+An Information Technology Engineer can expect recruitment from tech giants such as Amazon, Microsoft, Facebook, IBM, and Apple to name a few as programmers, system administrators, system designers, system analysts, and many more, making it an attractive field.
 Does it live up to the glorification though?
-With lucrative offers, high salaries and manpower requirement, it certainly would seem to be every engineer’s dream option.
+With lucrative offers, high salaries, and manpower requirements, it certainly would seem to be every engineer’s dream option.
 But, as the adage goes “With great power comes great responsibility”, this has its own cons.
 It requires frequent overtime work in a high-stress environment and the uneven growth inhibits many.

 Given that IT is a core sector of “tech” industries, advancements in technology and widespread computer usage, the sector is unlikely to slow down anytime soon and continues to develop at a rapid rate.
 The growth, however, is uneven and unless one knows how to ride the wave of emerging information systems without drowning can they stay afloat and satisfy the customer and company’s needs.

 It is an engineering division that specifically deals with the study of utilizing computers and telecommunications in order to control, gather, store and circulate information.

 IT Engineering deals with the hardware as well as the software sectors.

 Information Technology is the application of computers to: